‘House Of Cards’ Season 5: 2017 Netflix Release Date, Cast, Trailer And Everything We Know

-Netflix’s House of Cards will return for to our screens for its fifth season in 2017, however, the streaming provider is still keeping hush when it comes to details around the new season.
-In this article, we’ll look at possible release dates, casting rumours, when to expect a trailer and everything we know so far about the new season of political drama House of Cards.
+Netflix’s House of Cards will return for to our screens for its fifth season in 2017.
+However, the streaming provider is still keeping hush when it comes to details around the new season.
+In this article, we’ll look at possible release dates, casting rumors, when to expect a trailer and everything we know so far about the new season of the political drama House of Cards.

 Will there be a House of Cards Season 5?

 Before House of Cards Season 4 had finished airing, speculation arose that it would be the last.
 According to the Daily Express, Netflix announced in January 2016 that the show’s creator Beau Willimon will step down as showrunner ahead of Season 5 – casting doubt over the future of the show.
-Whilst Willimon has left the show to found the Action Group Network, Netflix was quick to squash rumours that his departure would see an end to the show, announcing that Melissa James Gibson and Frank Pugliese will serve as showrunners.
+Whilst Willimon has left the show to found the Action Group Network, Netflix was quick to squash rumors that his departure would see an end to the show, announcing that Melissa James Gibson and Frank Pugliese will serve as showrunners.

 Gibson and Pugliese joined House of Cards as senior writers in 2014 and have been involved in the show’s direction over recent years, meaning they should be capable of continuing Willimon’s vision.
 That being said, there’s still reports suggesting that House of Cards’ new showrunners are struggling to maintain the high standards set by Willimon.